Hollarwunmy/LITA-Capstone-Project/README.md

 - Change the date to month using the DAX formula Month Name = FORMAT(SalesData[OrderDate], "MMMM")
 - The visualisation is initiated from the report view

+### SQL

+Use LITA;

+select * from [dbo].[SalesData]

+----Retrieve the total sales for each product category. select Product As ProductCategory, sum(salesamount) As TotalSales from [dbo].[SalesData] group by Product;

+----Find the number of sales transactions in each region. select Region, COUNT(OrderID) As NumberOfSales_Transactions from [dbo].[SalesData]
+Group By Region;

+----Find the highest-selling product by total sales value. select top 1 Product, sum(salesamount) As SalesValue from [dbo].[SalesData] group by Product order by SalesValue desc

+----Calculate total revenue per product. select Product, sum(salesamount) As TotalRevenue from [dbo].[SalesData] group by Product;

+----Calculate monthly sales totals for the current year. select month(orderdate) Months, sum(salesamount) As Sales from [dbo].[SalesData] where YEAR(orderdate) = '2024' group by month(orderdate)
+order by month(orderdate);

+----Find the top 5 customers by total purchase amount. select top 5 CustomerName, sum(Revenue) As Total_Purchase_Amount from [dbo].[CustomerData] group by CustomerName order by sum(Revenue) desc

+----Calculate the percentage of total sales contributed by each region. select Region, concat(round(sum(salesamount)*100/(select sum(salesamount) from [dbo].[SalesData]), 0), '%') As PercentageOfTotalSales

+from [dbo].[SalesData]
+group by region

+----Identify products with no sales in the last quarter. select product from [dbo].[SalesData] where SalesAmount is null and orderdate in (01/10/2024, 31/12/2024)